fpl9000/EGD-go/design.md

 ## Overview

-This document outlines the design for a Go implementation of the Entropy Gathering Daemon (EGD) that behaves exactly like the existing Python version (`egd.py`).
+This document outlines the design for a Go implementation of the Entropy Gathering Daemon (EGD) that behaves exactly like the existing Python version (see file `egd.py`).
 The Go application will be a dual-purpose binary that functions as both a command-line control utility and the daemon process itself.

 ## Key Requirements